fromothers/www.maxhallinan.com/posts/_drafts/2017-11-25-fuzzy-thinking.md

 But now I have to define what I mean by whitespace.
 So the list gets longer and the requirements become more verbose, and misintepretation becomes more likely.
-We find ourselves reaching for a language with less ambiguity, less possible meanings, and less words required to say what we mean.
+We find ourselves reaching for a language with fewer possible meanings and fewer words required to say what we mean.

 This is where a formal grammar becomes useful.
 At this point it feels like we are very far away from our original task,